Skip to content

 To start using Qlico, you'll need a qlico folder and Dockerfile inside your (existing) project.
 You can find these files in the project-examples directory.

-1. Copy the qlico folder (with all the files) to the (new or existing) project folder.
+1. Copy the project/examples/qlico folder (with all the files) to the (new or existing) project folder.

 Add / remove PHP extensions

-Since the Dockerfile.php83 we've started using docker-php-extension-installer by Michele Locati.
+Since the PHP 8.3 we've started using docker-php-extension-installer by Michele Locati.

 If you want to add or remove an PHP extension, please see the Supported PHP extensions.